andela-technology/qualified-docs/content/creating-content/challenges/upgrading-language-versions.md

 ## Upgrade Process

 Most upgrades are straightforward, a matter of choosing the new language from the challenge edit screen or project code challenge configuration menu.
 However, breaking changes are possible.
-Some upgrades can involve a bit of manual technical work to upgrade the code to work in the target version.
+Some upgrades can involve manual technical work to upgrade the code to work in the target version.
 Consult the documentation for your language, packages, and our [language documentation](/reference/languages) for guidance.

 ## Deprecation Process